zandermoss/AmpliTools/README.rst

 ==========
 **AmpliTools** provides a framework for symbolic calculation of scattering amplitudes in scalar quantum field theories with arbitrary interactions and mass spectra.
-Kinematic manipulations are carried out in a basis of Mandelstam invariants, so AmpliTools calculations are valid in arbitrary spacetime dimension.
+Kinematic manipulations are carried out in a basis of Mandelstam invariants, so *AmpliTools* calculations are valid in arbitrary spacetime dimension.

-*AmpliTools* supports
+*AmpliTools* supports:

 * Automatic Feynman diagram generation and isomorphism reduction using `NetworkX <https://networkx.org/>`_ and `nautypy <https://zandermoss.github.io/nautypy/>`_.
 * Construction and manipulation of symbolic amplitude expressions from Feynman diagrams using `SymPy <https://www.sympy.org/>`_.